-The University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC) is a National
+The University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) is a National

-Cancer Institute-designated cancer center, a distinction that places it in
+Cancer Institute-designated comprehensive cancer center, a distinction that places it in

 the top tier of cancer centers throughout the country.

-Located on the medical campus of the University of Maryland at Baltimore, UMGCC brings
+Located on the medical campus of the University of Maryland at Baltimore, UMGCCC brings

 together expert researchers and clinicians from the University of Maryland School